M-u-S/DarkSky2017/README.md

 This is an open source project, no support provided, but you can ask questions on answers.splunk.com and I will most likely answer it.
 Github repository: https://github.com/M-u-S/DarkSky2017

+I validate all my apps with appinspect and the log can be found in the README folder of each app.

 **Things to-do / Future ideas**